cunnie/docs/sslip.io.md

 ### Creating the BOSH release

-Creating the BOSH release was straightforward
+Creating the BOSH release posed no problems.

 * We followed the [BOSH instructions](https://bosh.io/docs/create-release.html)
 * The release is available on [GitHub](https://github.com/cloudfoundry-community/xip-release)
 * We cut corners when creating a release.
-Specifically, in our [packaging script](https://github.com/cloudfoundry-community/xip-release/blob/master/packages/powerdns/packaging) we installed dependent packages (e.g. boost-devel, libmysqlclient-dev) directly using the OS (i.e. `yum` in the case of a CentOS stemcell, `apt-get` in the case of Ubuntu).
+Specifically, in our [packaging script](https://github.com/cloudfoundry-community/xip-release/blob/master/packages/pdns-3.4.6/packaging) we installed dependent packages (e.g. boost-devel, libmysqlclient-dev) directly using the OS (i.e. `yum` in the case of a CentOS stemcell, `apt-get` in the case of Ubuntu).
 This is strongly discouraged, but the alternative&mdash;building releases for the dependencies&mdash;would have jeopardized our ability to finish within the 8-hour span of Hack Day.

 ### Rolling Your Own